 Instead of looking for the one “best” winter hiking gloves, you should be thinking of the complete system.
 You’ll also need to plan for all the inevitable issues that will occur – like your hands getting sweaty and wet or exposed to the elements when you need to do camp tasks.

-Outdoor Research Meteor Mitts (Unisex) – These mitts have a waterproof/windproof shell.
-They also come with a removable fleece liner that has fold-back finger flaps.
+These mitts have a waterproof/windproof shell.
+They also come with a removable fleece insulating layer that has fold-back finger flaps.
 They are great for dexterity and have hand-warmer pockets.
 To keep your hands dry, you’ll want to wear them with a liner glove (not included).
 Buy here

 (Moderate Weather Systems)